Pilot Mountain State Park: History

 After serving as a commercial tourist attraction, Pilot Mountain became a North Carolina state park in 1968.
 It was established as a state park in order to protect the mountain and surrounding lands from being overdeveloped.
 The Pilot Mountain Preservation and Park Committee purchased the land from Mrs. J. W. Beasley by raising funds and acquired a grant from the federal government.
 Additional lands along the Yadkin River were purchased in 1970.
 Further purchases have brought Pilot Mountain State Park to a total size of 3,703 acres (14.99 km2).

-On November 8, 2012 a prescribed burn of 70 acres got out of control leading to a wildfire on the mountain's steep western slope.
+On November 8, 2012, a prescribed burn of 70 acres got out of control leading to a wildfire on the mountain's steep western slope.

-In November 27, 2021, a massive wildfire broke out across Pilot Mountain State Park that has since grown to over 300 acres.
+In November 27, 2021, a massive wildfire broke out across Pilot Mountain State Park that burned 1,050 acres.